Alcohol, drugs and travel

 When you travel abroad, you are subject to the laws of the country you are visiting.
-If you get caught with illegal drugs, being a foreigner or not knowing the local laws is no excuse—any more than it would be in Canada.
+If you get caught with illegal drugs, even if they are considered legal in Canada, being a foreigner or not knowing the local laws is no excuse—any more than it would be in Canada.
 Your Canadian citizenship does not give you immunity or preferential treatment in other countries.

-Most countries, including the United States, have a zero-tolerance policy with respect to illegal drugs, which means that very severe penalties are imposed for the possession of even a small quantity.
+Most countries, including the United States, have a zero-tolerance policy with respect to illegal drugs, including possession and use.
+Very severe penalties are imposed for the possession of even a small quantity.

 Examples of penalties around the world for serious drug charges include: